-When using a Double Loop, the Boundary Wire must be separated by a minimum of 3 TO 5 FEET to avoid canceling the signal.
+When using a Double Loop, the Boundary Wire must be separated by a minimum of THREE TO FIVE FEET to avoid canceling the signal.
 Remember that a Double Loop will require twice as much wire.

-Sample 3 (2F): Front or Back Yard Only (Double Loop) From the Fence Transmitter, run the wire to A, A to B, B to C, C to D, D to E, E to F, make a U-turn and follow your path all the way back to A, keeping the wire separated 3 to 5 feet.
+Sample 3 (2F): Front or Back Yard Only (Double Loop) From the Fence Transmitter, run the wire to A, A to B, B to C, C to D, D to E, E to F, make a Uturn and follow your path all the way back to A, keeping the wire separated three to five feet.
 Twist the wire from A back to the Fence Transmitter.

-Sample 4 (2G): Front Boundary Only (Double Loop) From the Fence Transmitter, run the wire to A, A to B, B back to A keeping the wire separated 3 to 5 feet.
+Sample 4 (2G): Front Boundary Only (Double Loop) From the Fence Transm

+From the Fence Transmitter, run the wire to A, A to B, B back to A keeping the wire separated three to five feet.
 Twist the wire from A back to the Fence Transmitter.

-Sample 5 (2H): Lake Access (Double Loop) From the Fence Transmitter, run the wire to A, A to B, make a U-turn and go to C, C to D, D to E, make a U-turn and follow your path all the way back to A keeping wire separated 3 to 5 feet.
+Sample 5 (2H): Lake Access (Double Loop) From the Fence Transmitter, run the wire to A, A to B, make a U-turn and go to C, C to D, D to E, make a U-turn and follow your path all the way back to A keeping wire separated three to five feet.
 Twist the wire from A back to the Fence Transmitter.

-Sample 6 (2J): Wire Loop Attached to Existing Fence (Double Loop) This layout allows you to include your existing fence as part of your layout and keep your pet from jumping out or digging under your existing fence.
+Sample 6 (2J): Wire Loop Attached to Existing Fence (Double Loop)

+This layout allows you to include your existing fence as part of your layout and keep your pet from jumping out or digging under your existing fence.
 It reduces the amount of wire which will need to be buried.
-Run the wire from the Fence Transmitter to A, A to B, B to C, C to D, D to E, E to F, make a U-turn and follow your path all the way back to A, keeping the wire separated 3 to 5 feet.
+Run the wire from the Fence Transmitter to A, A to B, B to C, C to D, D to E, E to F, make a U-turn and follow your path all the way back to A, keeping the wire separated three to five feet.
 Twist the wire from A back to the Fence Transmitter.
 See the "Install the Boundary Wire" section for more information on attaching the wire to a fence.

-Step Position the Boundary Wire
+Position the Boundary Wire

-Lay out the Boundary Wire using your planned boundary and test the system BEFORE burying the wire or attaching it to an existing fence.
+Lay out the Boundary Wire using your proposed boundary and test the system BEFORE burying the wire or attaching it to an existing fence.
 This will make any layout changes easier.
-Work carefully.
-A nick in the wire insulation can diminish the signal strength and create a weak area where your pet can escape.

-Running the Boundary Wire parallel to and within 5 feet of electrical wires. neighboring containment systems, telephone wires, television or antenna cables, or satellite dishes may cause an inconsistent signal.
-If you must cross any of these, do so at 90-degree angles (perpendicularly) (3A).
+Running the Boundary Wire parallel to and within five feet of electrical wires, neighboring containment systems, telephone wires, television or antenna cables, or satellite dishes will cause an inconsistent signal.
+If you must cross any of these, do so at 90-degree angles (perpendicularly).

-If separating the wire by at least 10 feet from a neighboring containment system's wire does not reduce the inconsistent signal, contact the Customer Care Center at 1-800-732-2677.
+If separating your Boundary Wire by at least five feet from a neighboring containment system's wire does not reduce the inconsistent signal, contact the Customer Care Center at 1-800-732-2677.

-To Twist the Boundary Wire
+To Twist the Boundary Wire (3A)